mon/TataconUSB/README.md

 It's a Chrome web app.
 Install it like a normal dev app.

 ##Building hardware:
-Send v4 Gerbers to a PCB fab and have fun with fiddly soldering.
+Send v5 Gerbers to a PCB fab and have fun with QFN soldering.
 If you want a little less fiddling, use the seeed_bom.csv file along with the Gerbers and use Seedstudio's Fusion PCBA service.
+Use a board thickness of 8mm.
-You will need to add a Molex USB A Male connector and a Raphnet Nunchuck connector.
+As Seeed doesn't have them, you will need to add a USB A Male connector (any through hole model should fit) and a Raphnet Nunchuck connector.

 Altium Designer was used, open TataconUSB.PrjPcb as the main file.

 Program the HID bootloader and clock fuses via `make init` and an SPI programmer.
+The makefile is by default setup to use the USBAsp.
+I recommend pogo pins in a breadboard + USB connection for power.
 From there, program by hitting the hardware reset button, then `make flash`.